Strong NIR emission following the long duration GRB 211211A: Dust heating as an alternative to a kilonova: Dust heating interpretation of the NIR emission of GRB211211A

 WD00 considered only the energy radiated within the energy range of $1-7.5$\,eV as available for dust destruction and heating, due to the fact that in dense clouds most of the radiation energy carried by photons of energy $>13.6$\,eV goes to ionization, and most of the energy in the $7.5-13.6$\,eV is absorbed by H$_2$.
 For a flat electron energy distribution, $E_e^{2}dn_e/dE_e\propto E_e^{0}$, as expected for shock acceleration, the fraction of energy carried by electrons radiating at this energy range is approximately $\log(7.5)/\log(E_{\rm max}/E_{\rm min})\approx 0.1$ (assuming $E_{\rm max}/E_{\rm min}\approx 10^{10}$).

 The fraction of electron energy lost to radiation depends on the ratio between their cooling time and the expansion time of the plasma.
-For typical GRB parameters ($E=10^{53}$\,erg, $\Delta t_{\rm GRB}^{\rm obs}=10$\,s, and post shock magnetic field energy fraction $\epsilon_B=10^{-2}$), the cooling frequency, i.e. the synchrotron radiation frequency of electrons with cooling time comparable to the expansion time, is $h\nu_c\approx0.5(n/1\,{\rm cm^{-3}})^{-1}$\,keV (see Eq.~7 of WD00).
+The cooling frequency, i.e. the synchrotron radiation frequency of electrons with cooling time comparable to the expansion time, is given by (see Eq.~7 of WD00)

+where $\epsilon_B$ is the fraction of post shock thermal energy carried by magnetic fields.
 Electrons radiating at higher frequencies lose all their energy to radiation, while electrons radiating at lower energy lose a fraction $(\nu/\nu_c)^{1/2}$ of their energy to radiation (and the rest to adiabatic expansion).
 WD00 adopted a value of $n=1\,{\rm cm^{-3}}$, for which electrons in the range $1-7.5$\,eV lose $\approx 10\%$ of their energy to radiation, implying that the radiated energy available for dust heating is $\approx 0.01 \epsilon_e E$ (see Eq.~6 of WD00).
 For bright bursts, or lower mass clouds, the energy carried by ionizing radiation at 7.5-50~eV may be large compared to that required to fully ionize the gas cloud.
 In this case, a significant fraction of the 7.5-50~eV radiation will contribute to dust heating, increasing the luminosity available for dust heating by a factor of a few (see WD00 and \S~\ref{sec:GRBA}).
-Finally, the flux of higher energy, $>0.1$~keV photons, for which absorption is dominated by ionization of "metals" (i.e. atoms heavier than He), may further contribute to dust heating \citep[e.g.][]{2001FruchterDust}: For bright bursts the contribution of $\sim1$~keV photons is similar to that of the non-ionizing $1-7.5$~eV photons, while the contribution of higher energy, $h\nu>10$~keV, photons is small- see a short discussion in \S~\ref{sec:appendix}.
+Finally, the flux of higher energy, $>0.1$~keV photons, for which absorption is dominated by ionization of "metals" (i.e. atoms heavier than He), may further contribute to dust heating \citep[e.g.][]{2001FruchterDust}: For bright bursts the contribution of $\sim1$~keV photons is similar to that of the non-ionizing $1-7.5$~eV photons, while the contribution of higher energy, $h\nu>10$~keV, photons is small- see a short discussion in appendix \ref{sec:appendix}.

 For the current discussion, we denote by $f_d$ the fraction of the total electron energy, $\epsilon_e E$, lost to radiation in the spectral band available for dust destruction.
 The energy and luminosity of this radiation are thus given by